MEDITATION: A GENTLE GUIDE TO INNER AWARENESS, CALM, AND WELL‑BEING

 deeper self-awareness and insight

-Meditation does not remove challenges from life, but it changes how we relate to them.
+Meditation does not remove challenges from life.
+It changes how we relate to them.

 How Meditation Works